DK96-OS/changelist-sort/README.md

 Files are sorted by the name of the top level directory they are located in.
 In Android projects, each directory in the project root is a module, with a few special cases.

+## Sorting By Source Set
+A specialized Module Sort mode that splits changes by their source set.
+Apply the `-s` flag to use this sorting mode.

 ### Special Changelists & Directories
 There are special Changelists, and special Directories that are handled differently.
 - Build Updates Changelist